arsentieva/challenge98p6/README.md

   ### Application setup
+    - in the application root folder enter ''' pipenv install '''
-    - in the challange98p6 folder create a .env file and copy the setup from .env.example and paste it into .env
+    - in the application root folder  create a .env file and copy the setup from .env.example and paste it into .env

   ### Create and migrate database tables
     -  from the application root folder run ''' pipenv shell '''  to enter the virtual environment